-Surety bonds customized by Williamson Insurance & Financial Services.
+Surety bonds customized by Williamson Insurance Agency.

 A surety bond is a great way to guarantee that a large investment in a project is not lost—whether or not the work gets done.
 This type of insurance is especially common in the construction industry and is often utilized for government contracts.

 A surety bond is an unusual form of insurance in that one person or organization pays for it, while another receives the benefit.
 It’s easier to understand with an example.
 Imagine a contractor is building a new office building for a government agency.
 The agency naturally wants a guarantee that the taxpayer won’t be left out of pocket if the contractor fails to deliver the offices as promised.

 The answer is a surety bond.
 The contractor pays a premium to an insurer to purchase the surety bond.
 The insurer then pays the necessary compensation to the agency if the contractor fails to deliver.
 The big difference between this and ordinary insurance is that the insurer can and will go after the contractor to get this money back.
 The point of the surety bond is that the agency gets the assurance that it won’t have to chase after the money itself.